MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 ### Set your evaluation model

 Choose the evaluation model you want to use.
-It can be the same as the chat model you deployed before.
+It can be the same as a chat model you used to build the app.
 If you want a different model for evaluation, you need to deploy it, or specify it if it already exists.
-For example, you might be using gpt-35-turbo for your chat completions, but want to use gpt-4 for evaluation since it might perform better.
+For example, you might be using `gpt-35-turbo` for your chat completions, but want to use `gpt-4` for evaluation since it might perform better.

 Add your evaluation model name in your **.env** file: